 - 1. Macroeconomic statistics should be presented and communicated in such a way that users can fully understand and benefit from their analytical power, quality, scope, and comparability.
-To this end, the terms used in the IESSs and their branding require a review and update along with an intentional communication strategy.
-A part of this strategy is the harmonization and alignment of sophisticated and precise technical terms across the System of National Accounts (SNA), Balance of Payments Manual (BPM), and Government Finance Statistics Manual (GFSM) which are widely used by governments, businesses, academics, and the public to monitor the latest trends in international trade, government fiscal balances, and overall economic activity. - 2.
-Each of the major IESSs has its own history, methodology, and terminology and serves a different audience and purpose.
-Nevertheless, for consistency, during the last update of the IESSs, deliberate efforts were made by both the IMF's Committee on Balance of Payments Statistics (the Committee) and the Government Finance Statistics Advisory Committee (GFSAC) to align the concepts in the BPM and GFSM with those of the SNA, as far as possible.
+To this end, the terms used in the EASSs and their branding require a review and update along with an intentional communication strategy.
+A part of this strategy is the harmonization and alignment of sophisticated and precise technical terms across the System of National Accounts (SNA), Balance of Payments Manual (BPM), and Government Finance Statistics Manual (GFSM) which are widely used by governments, businesses, academics and the public to monitor the latest trends in international trade, government fiscal balances and overall economic activity. - 2.
+Each of the major EASSs has its own history, methodology, and terminology and serves a different audience and purpose.
+Nevertheless, for consistency, during the last update of the EASSs deliberate effort was made by both the balance of payments committee (BOPCOM) and government

-1 Prepared by Mr. Albert Braakmann (Federal Statistical Office of Germany, Lead Author), Celestino Giron (ECB), John Verrinder (Eurostat), Achille Pegoue and David Bailey (IMF), Joao Carlos Fonseca (IPSASB), Henry Vargas Campos (Costa Rica), Luke Croydon (United Kingdom)), Litia Simbangala (Zambia), Mr. James Tebrake (IMF), and Ms. Francien Berry (IMF).
+1 Prepared by Mr. Albert Braakmann (Federal Statistical Office of Germany, Lead Author), Celestino Giron (ECB), John Verrinder (Eurostat), Achille Pegoue and David Bailey (IMF), Joao Carlos Fonseca (IPSASB), Henry Vargas Campos (Costa Rica), Luke Croydon (United Kingdom)), Litia Simbangala (Zambia), Mr. James Tebrake (IMF) and Ms. Francien Berry (IMF).
 The work was undertaken under the supervision of Mr. Sanjiv Mahajan (United Kingdom: Chair, CMTT) including drafting.